scipipe/scipipe/README.md

 definition, named in- and out-ports, sub-networks/sub-workflows and bounded buffers (already available in Go's channels) to make writing workflows as easy as possible.

-In addition to that it adds convenience factory methods such as `sci.Shell()` which creates ad hoc tasks on the fly based on a shell command pattern, where  inputs, outputs and parameters are defined in-line in the shell command with a syntax of `{i:INPORT_NAME}` for inports, and `{o:OUTPORT_NAME}` for outports and `{p:PARAM_NAME}` for parameters.
+In addition to that it adds convenience factory methods such as `sci.Shell()` which creates ad hoc processes on the fly based on a shell command pattern, where  inputs, outputs and parameters are defined in-line in the shell command with a syntax of `{i:INPORT_NAME}` for inports, and `{o:OUTPORT_NAME}` for outports and `{p:PARAM_NAME}` for parameters.